Bryonia: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Side Effects

 Despite having promise as a medicine, bryonia also has negative side effects.
-Due to its high saponin and cucurbitacin content, it can cause nausea, vomiting, and diarrhea in certain people.
+Due to its high saponin and cucurbitacin content, it can cause nausea, vomiting, and in certain people.
 Large doses might worsen conditions including liver damage, cardiac arrhythmias, and convulsions in extreme circumstances.
 To reduce these hazards, it is essential to use bryonia under the supervision of your medical practitioner.

 Lady having vomit.